pradeepDu/pradeepDu/README.md

 </div>

 ## About Me
 I'm a passionate developer who loves creating innovative solutions and learning new technologies.
-Currently based in [Your Location], I enjoy working on projects that make a difference.
+Currently based in Mumbai, I enjoy working on projects that make a difference.

 ## 🚀 What I'm Working On
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

-- 🔭 Currently working on [Current Project/Job]
+- 🔭 Currently working on various SaaS products for the public
-- 🌱 Learning [Technology/Skill you're learning]
+- 🌱 Learning Flutter and diving deep into Machine Learning/Deep Learning and AI concepts.
-- 👯 Looking to collaborate on [Type of projects]
-- 💬 Ask me about [Your expertise areas]
-- 📫 How to reach me: [Your email/contact]
+- 📫 How to reach me: hpradeep@proton.me
-- ⚡ Fun fact: [Something interesting about you]
+- ⚡ Fun fact:

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">